thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 ## Mac OS X for Web Development

-This guide will help you setup a web development environment on [Mac OS X 10.11 El Capitan](https://www.apple.com/osx/) and above.
+This article will help you setup a web development environment on [Mac OS X 10.11 El Capitan](https://www.apple.com/osx/) and above.
 By the end, your computer will be configured with the same state-of-the-art tools used by professional web developers.
-While this guide is mostly compatible with older versions of Mac OS X, follow along as best you can while Googling any problems that arise.
+While this article is mostly compatible with older versions of Mac OS X, follow along as best you can while Googling any problems that arise.

-By the end of this guide, your development machine should have the following software installed and configured.
+By the end of this article, your development machine should have the following software installed and configured.

 1. [Terminal](#configure-the-terminal)
 1. [Homebrew](#install-homebrew)